Cherupuzha, Kannur: Places of worship

 Cherupuzha is home to several places of worship representing Hindu, Christian and Muslim traditions.

 St. Mary's Forane Church, Cherupuzha

 St. Mary's Forane Church, Cherupuzha is one of the oldest Christian institutions in the area and a noted Marian shrine in North Malabar.
-The parish dates to the mid-20th century and is part of the Archdiocese of Tellicherry.
+The parish dates to the mid-20th century and is part of the Archeparchy of Tellicherry.